coins5/coins5.dev/src/blog/getting-started-with-loguru.md

 This writes logs to app.log and rotates the file once it reaches 500 KB.
 It also captures logs from the DEBUG level and up.

+For more details, see the <a href="https://loguru.readthedocs.io/en/stable/overview.html#easier-file-logging-with-rotation-retention-compression" target="_blank" rel="noopener noreferrer">Loguru documentation</a>.

 ## Exception Logging

 ```python